fwcd/kpci/README.md

 [![CI](https://github.com/fwcd/kpci/workflows/CI/badge.svg)](https://github.com/fwcd/kpci/actions)

 The interpreter uses unification, SLD resolution and various tree search algorithm (DFS, BFS, IDDFS) to find a set of solutions given a query.
+A more detailed description can be found in [OVERVIEW.md](OVERVIEW.md).

 More advanced features that are supported:

 * Higher-order predicates (`call`)
 * Negation-as-failure (`\+`)